seamless-distribution-systems/stratus/README.md

 TYPE=Ethernet
 NM_CONTROLLED=yes
 ```
-- eth02 is to be kept unnumbered, as you can see in the provided specimen of network-scripts
+- eth02 is to be kept unnumbered (but wires go in the Ethernet card), as you can see in the provided specimen of network-scripts

+### Output of 'ip a' command on both controller and compute nodes

+The output shall look somthing like this:

 ```sh
 1: lo: <LOOPBACK,UP,LOWER_UP> mtu 65536 qdisc noqueue state UNKNOWN